gitlabhq/gitlabhq/doc/security/rack_attack.md

+---
+type: reference, howto
+---
 # Rack Attack

-Rack Attack, also known as Rack::Attack, is [a rubygem](https://github.com/kickstarter/rack-attack) that is meant to protect GitLab with the ability to customize throttling and blocking user IPs.
+Rack Attack, also known as Rack::Attack, is [a rubygem](https://github.com/kickstarter/rack-attack) that is meant to protect GitLab with the ability to customize throttling and to block user IP addresses.

-You can prevent brute-force passwords attacks, scrapers, or any other offenders by throttling requests from IP addresses making large volumes of requests.
+You can prevent brute-force passwords attacks, scrapers, or any other offenders by throttling requests from IP addresses that are making large volumes of requests.
-In case you find throttling is not enough to protect you against abusive clients, Rack Attack offers IP whitelisting, blacklisting, Fail2ban style filtering and tracking.
+If you find throttling is not enough to protect you against abusive clients, Rack Attack offers IP whitelisting, blacklisting, Fail2ban style filtering, and tracking.

 **Note:** Starting with 11.2, Rack Attack is disabled by default.
-To continue using this feature, please enable it by [configuring `gitlab.rb` as described in Settings](#settings).
+To continue using Rack Attack, please enable it by [configuring `gitlab.rb` as described in Settings](#settings).

 By default, user sign-in, user sign-up (if enabled), and user password reset is limited to 6 requests per minute.
 After trying for 6 times, the client will have to wait for the next minute to be able to try again.

-If you installed or upgraded GitLab by following the [official guides](../install/README.md) this should be disabled by default.
-If your instance is not exposed to any incoming connections, it is recommended to leave Rack Attack disabled.
+If you installed or upgraded GitLab by following the [official guides](../install/README.md), Rack Attack should be disabled by default.
+If your instance is not exposed to any incoming connections, it is recommended that you leave Rack Attack disabled.

 For more information on how to use these options check out [rack-attack README](https://github.com/kickstarter/rack-attack/blob/master/README.md).